 A synthetic bushing inside the grip for smooth operation (red arrow), and they did not forget to put a drop of Loctite on the grip's screw for extra security (blue arrow).

 In summary, the Sahara FI is a light weight, dependable, and a very pleasant reel to use.
 It's built intelligently to provide a taste of the durability and reliability found in more expensive reels, but in a budget package.
-Things like longevity and reliability usually reside in the back of your head while you fish, but other things such as its smoothness and great casting will always be present on your mind as you throw and retrieve lures.
+Things like longevity and reliability usually take a back seat in your head as you fish, but in the forefront of your mind you'll be enjoying its smoothness and great casting as you throw and retrieve lures.
 Once a fish strikes your thoughts will immediately shift to appreciating the consistent drag and the fact that under stress the body flexes less than you'd expect from a plastic reel.
-Other than that dung about the reel being blessed because they moved its centre of gravity to the Vatican, I love pretty much everything about the Sahara, and you will most likely feel the same as long as you keep things in perspective and remember that it's a budget reel.
+Other than that marketing dung about the reel being blessed because they moved its centre of gravity to the Vatican, I love pretty much everything about the Sahara, and you will most likely feel the same as long as you keep things in perspective and remember that it's a budget reel.

 Now that you've persevered through another one of my awfully long brain farts, I'm going to double your reward and turn this into a double review.
-Do you recall the 4 red font markers I dropped in this review?
+Do you recall the 5 red font pointers I dropped in this review?
 Imagine a simple seal added at each of these points, and now you've got yourself a full review of the Shimano Nasci FB as well.
-Yes, the Nasci is the exact same reel made of the exact same parts as the Sahara FI, only with the following 4 seals added at the marked locations; a seal on top of the rotor nut for the main shaft, a seal around the pinion on top of the black assembly cap, an O ring seal beneath the edge of that cap, and a seal beneath each of the drive gear's bearings where the handle enters the body.
-The Nasci FB is $20 more than the Sahara FI, which is not an obscene amount to pay if you prefer to have these seals.
+Yes, the Nasci is the exact same reel made of the exact same parts as the Sahara FI, only with the following 5 seals added at the marked locations; a drag knob seal, a seal on top of the rotor nut for the main shaft, a seal around the pinion on top of the black assembly cap, an O ring seal beneath the edge of that cap, and a seal beneath each of the drive gear's bearings where the handle enters the body.
+The Nasci FB is $20 more than the Sahara FI, which is not an obscene amount to pay if you prefer to have these seals and venture into light marine applications.
 I tested the Nasci almost two years ago and liked it, and thinking back these seals did not affect free-spinning much because they are not tight.
-When I had the Nasci I did not find myself in a situation where I needed protection from heavy splashes, but if your fishing environment somehow subjects you to this then the extra $20 is not a bad investment.
+When I had the Nasci I did not find myself in a situation where I needed protection from heavy splashes, but if your fishing environment will subject you to this then the extra $20 is not a bad investment.

-In conclusion, the Sahara FI, the Nasci FB, and the Sedona FI are yet more pages in a new chapter that tackle makers had no choice but to start a few years ago, under pressure from the well informed fishermen who demanded more quality for their money and rewarded that quality with orders.
+In conclusion, the Sahara FI and the Nasci FB are yet more pages in a new chapter that tackle makers had no choice but to start a few years ago, under pressure from the well informed fishermen who demanded more quality for their money and rewarded that quality with orders.
 I spoke about how it all came to be at the beginning of the Makaira review.
-Thanks to that movement we now get more quality for our cash than at any time before, and this extends beyond the budget slice into mid range and even a bit further as you'll see in future articles.
-You need to always keep on mind though that while these budget offerings do provide better performance, reliability, and longevity than previous reels costing as much, they still have their limitations.
+Thanks to that movement we now get more quality for our cash than at any time before, and this extends even beyond the budget slice into mid-range and even a bit further as you'll see in future articles.
+You need to always keep in mind though that while these budget offerings do provide better performance, reliability, and longevity than previous reels costing as much, they still have their limitations.
 You can't expect a Sahara to perform like an Exist, nor think that a 2016 BG can do a Stella SW's job.

 The review is over.
 Here is what's happening next.
 I'll continue to scan the market and queue the interesting stuff for reviews.
 I will be releasing one or two minor Blog articles in the not so distant future, but overall new material will come at a slower rate than usual for a while.
 Partially because there is nothing of crushing importance out there at the moment, but mainly because I'm back to helping with the design/debugging of a couple of reels that are still under development.
 I used to do this years ago then stopped because it was time consuming and there was too much drama involved in the inner workings of some companies, but recently someone made the convincing argument that if I really care about fishermen it's better to help making a good product from the beginning than to wait for its release then point out issues and beg for fixes.
 I'm giving it another go and will see how it goes.